shawn-nyk/tp/docs/DeveloperGuide.md

 Guarantees: Addition of internship to company is successful.

 **MSS**
-*  Similar MSS to adding a company except user is now adding an internship.
+*  Similar MSS to UC01 - adding a company except user is now adding an internship.

 **Extensions**

  1a.
-Similar to extension 1a of adding a company.
+Similar to extension 1a of UC01 - adding a company except user is adding an internship.

  1b.
 InternHunter detects an invalid index. <br/>
   1b1.
 InternHunter displays an error message and informs the user that the index is out of bounds. <br/>